mithi/epic-react-exercises/content/react/advanced-hooks/1/notes.md

 -   The `useSafeAsync` is a hook that optionally takes an initial state and `returns { status, data, error, runFunction}`.
 The state is just `{ status, data, error}`.
 -   The `runFunction` is a function that accepts a promise and runs a dispatch function to update the state `{ status, data, error }`
--   This promise is assumed to be returned by the function you want to run such as a fetch function: So you call it like this: `runFunction(fetchSomething(...))` where `fetchSomething(...)` returns a promise
+-   This promise is assumed to be returned by the function you want to run.
+Example, you call it like this: `runFunction(fetchSomething(...))` where `fetchSomething(...)` returns a promise
 -   This dispatch function is safe, meaning that the function will not run if the component that called it is unmounted
 -   Notice that `useSafeAsync` uses `asyncReducer` and `useSafeDispatch` which i will discuss next.